Skip to main content

 Mutual recognition of professional qualifications

-In order to facilitate the exercise of fundamental freedoms in line with the Treaty on the Functioning of the EU, namely the free movement of workers, the freedom of establishment and the freedom to provide services, the EU has adopted common rules on the recognition of professional qualifications acquired in a Member State other than the one in which the person concerned is to pursue a profession.
+In order to facilitate the exercise of fundamental freedoms, such as the free movement of workers, the freedom of establishment and the freedom to provide services, the EU has adopted common rules on the recognition of professional qualifications acquired in a Member State other than the one in which the person concerned is to pursue a profession.

 Contact centre for information on the recognition of professional qualifications

-The contact centre provides information to citizens and similar centres in other EU Member States, the EEA and the Swiss Confederation on the procedure for recognising professional qualifications, including information on legislation governing professions, social legislation and, where appropriate, ethical rules.
-It also provides assistance to citizens in the exercise of their rights, in cooperation with the competent ministries and other competent authorities and contact centres.
+The contact centre provides citizens and similar centres in other EU Member States, the European Economic Area (EEA) and Switzerland with information on the procedure for having professional qualifications recognised, including information on legislation governing the professions, social legislation and, where appropriate, ethical rules.
+In cooperation with the competent ministries and other competent authorities and contact centres, it assists citizens in exercising their rights.

 • Code of Conduct for recognition of professional qualifications